PeteWein/butlerbot/docs/index.md

 Although this is a simple landing page, detailed documentation can be found via. the [auto-generated docs here](./documentation/index.html).
 These were created using JSDoc.

+## Code Coverage

+All code coverage is automatically run/deployed and can be found via. the [Jest code coverage report here](coverage/lcov-report/index.html)

 ## Interest in having Butlerbot join your discord?

 Please feel free to follow the link [here](https://discord.com/api/oauth2/authorize?client_id=740165717688582256&permissions=8&scope=bot) to have butlerbot join your discord server.